 Add a classic side dish to your dinner menu with these Garlic Mashed Red Potatoes with Chives!
-The potatoes can also be cooked in the Instant Pot or pressure cooker.
+The red skin mashed potatoes can also be cooked in the Instant Pot or pressure cooker.

-On any Thanksgiving dinner menu you can expect to see mashed potatoes included in the spread.
-But it’s so difficult to find the perfect recipe.
+It’s difficult to find the perfect mashed potatoes recipe.
 You know, the creamy, smooth mashed potatoes that aren’t lumpy and have great flavor.
 The kind of mashed potatoes that make stretchy pants a necessity on Thanksgiving.
-Garlic mashed red potatoes with chives are the perfect recipe to add to my holiday menu.
-Mashed potatoes are a staple recipe at any Thanksgiving dinner and this recipe is sure to impress!
+Garlic red mashed potatoes with chives are the perfect recipe to add to any menu.
+Enjoy them with turkey tenderloin, baked lemon pepper chicken drumsticks and a side of roasted broccoli and cauliflower.

-Garlic Mashed Red Potatoes are a classic dish made with red potatoes, garlic, chives, butter, heavy cream, chicken broth, salt and pepper.
+Red mashed potatoes are a classic dish made with red potatoes, garlic, chives, butter, heavy cream, chicken broth, salt and pepper.
 Cook the potatoes in a pressure cooker or stockpot.
 Mash potatoes together with the other ingredients until smooth and creamy.
 Serve with additional butter and garnish with chives.

 Tips for making mashed potatoes: